Cratose99/bamazon/README.md

 # bamazon
-This is a retail simulation program that uses node and mysql.
-You can either be a customer or manager.
+This is a amazon mock that uses node and mysql.

 # Customer
 Running node bamazon.js will display the available products and provide a prompt of different options